Academic achievement: Non-cognitive factors

-Self-efficacy

-Self-efficacy is one of the best predictors of academic success.
-Self-efficacy is the belief of being able to do something.
-Stajković et al. looked at the Big Five traits on academic success as well and saw that conscientiousness and emotional stability were predictors of self-efficacy in over half of their analyses.
-However, self-efficacy was more indicative of academic performance than personality in all of the analyses.
-This suggests that parents who want their children to have academic achievement can look to increase their child's sense of self-efficacy at school.

 Motivation

 Motivation is the reasoning behind an individual's actions.
 Research has found that students with higher academic performance, motivation and persistence use intrinsic goals rather than extrinsic ones.
 Furthermore, students who are motivated to improve upon their previous or upcoming performance tend to perform better academically than peers with lower motivation.
 In other words, students with higher need for achievement have greater academic performance.

 Self-control

 Self-control, in the academic setting, is related self-discipline, self-regulation, delay of gratification and impulse control.
 Baumeister, Vohs, and Tice defined self-control as "the capacity for altering one's own responses, especially to bring them into line with standards such as ideals, values, morals, and social expectations, and to support the attainment of long-term goals."
 In other words, self-control is the ability to prioritize long-term goals over the temptation of short-term impulses.
 Self-control is usually measured through self completed questionnaires.
 Researchers often use the Self-Control Scale developed by Tangney, Baumeister, & Boone in 2004.

 Through a longitudinal study of the marshmallow test, researchers found a relationship between the time spent waiting for the second marshmallow and higher academic achievement.
 However, this finding only applied for participants who had the marshmallow in plain sight and were placed without any distraction tactics.

 High locus of control, where an individual attributes success to personal decision making and positive behaviors such as discipline, is a ramification of self-control.
 High locus of control has been found to have a positive predictive relationship with high collegiate GPA.